Why Mediterranean Food Culture Matters

 Cook with Olive Oil

 Replace butter or vegetable oil with extra virgin olive oil.
-Use it for sautéing, baking, salad dressings, and even drizzling over soups.
+Use it for sautéing, baking, salad dressings, and even drizzling over soups for a heart-healthy fat boost.

 Add More Vegetables

-Challenge yourself to eat at least 5 servings of vegetables daily.
-Mediterranean meals often start with a salad and include cooked greens or roasted vegetables.
+Aim for at least 5 servings daily.
+Mediterranean meals often start with a fresh salad and include cooked bitter greens or slow-roasted seasonal vegetables.

 Explore Legume-Based Meals

-Try lentil soups, falafel, bean stews, or hummus bowls as main dishes.
-These meals are rich in plant protein and fiber—essential for gut health and fullness.
+Try lentil soups, falafel, or hummus bowls as your main protein source.
+These are rich in plant fiber—essential for gut health and long-lasting fullness.

 Choose Whole Grains

-Trade refined pasta and white rice for whole grains like barley, bulgur, or brown rice.
-These grains support better blood sugar control and add texture.
+Trade refined pasta for ancient grains like barley, bulgur, or farro.
+These support better blood sugar control and add a satisfying, nutty texture to your plate.

 Common Myths About Mediterranean Food Culture